strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 The proposed change also has aspects that can be considered advantages:
 * The configuration of the feature gates is unchanged compared to how it works today.
   It also maintains the simplicity of the configuration.
-  The user needs to set only one environment variable in the Cluster Operator to configure all feature gates.
+  The user needs to set only one environment variable in the Cluster Operator to configure all feature gates (unless using standalone User and Topic Operators).
   This also means that we do not need any changes to our system tests as they can keep using the Feature Gates in the same way as they do today.
 * Having a consistency and clarity how the operators are configured simplifies support as there are less variables that need to be understood before helping our users.
 * While the implementation is different, the proposed behavior mirrors the current behavior: